-Under some circumstances, a terrifying or life-threatening event may trigger PTSD, which stands for Post Traumatic Stress Disorder.
+After a terrifying or life-threatening event may trigger PTSD (Post Traumatic Stress Disorder).
 When someone has PTSD, they may experience a host of unwanted thoughts and feelings.
 These experiences may include flashbacks, nightmares or be startled by everyday sounds which may bring them back to their trauma experiences.
 Some people with PTSD feel like the event occurred just a moment ago - even when it was months or years in the past.